Software-Protection-Research/OSAGE/wishlist.md

 Tigress.cs.arizona.edu is DOWN
 It is not just you.
 The server is not responding...
 - Check the correct usage of frama-c, since it is not a compiler nor an obfuscator, it is a source-code analysis tool.
 Also it does not include o-levels
+- Add a warning for Windows users to start Docker Desktop first, or use WSL2

 ## Ordnerstruktur